Decentralized Algorithms for Wasserstein Barycenters: Overview of the Thesis

 Without change of variable, it is unclear how to execute this procedure in a distributed fashion.
 Let $\u := \sqrt{\WW}\y $, then the gradient step multiplied by $\sqrt \WW$ can be rewritten as

-where $[\p(\boldsymbol u)]_i = p_i(u_i) = \nabla W^*_{\gamma,q_i}(u_i)$ \eqref{eq:primal_sol_recov3323}, $i=1,...,m$.
-The procedure can be performed in a decentralized manner on a network.
-Vector $\WW\p(\boldsymbol u)$ naturally defines communications with neighboring nodes due to the structure of communication matrix since the elements of communication matrix are zero for non-neighboring nodes.
-Moreover, in the dual approach which is based on gradient method, the randomization of $\nabla W_{\gamma, q_i}^*$ can be used (stochastic approximation of $\nabla W_{\gamma, q_i}^*$) to reduce the complexity of calculating the true gradient, that is $O(n^2)$, by calculating its stochastic approximation of $O(n)$ complexity.
+where $[\p(\boldsymbol u)]_i = p_i(u_i) = \nabla W^*_{\gamma,q_i}(u_i)$ from \eqref{eq:primal_sol_recov3323}, $i=1,...,m$.
+This procedure can be performed in a decentralized manner on a distributed network.
+The vector $\WW\p(\boldsymbol u)$ naturally defines communications with neighboring nodes due to the structure of communication matrix $\WW$ as the elements of communication matrix are zero for non-neighboring nodes.
+Moreover, in the dual approach which is based on gradient method, the randomization of $\nabla W_{\gamma, q_i}^*(u_i)$ can be used to reduce the complexity of calculating the true gradient, that is $O(n^2)$ arithmetic operations, by calculating its stochastic approximation of $O(n)$ arithmetic operations.
 The randomization for the true gradient \eqref{eq:primal_sol_recov3323} is achieved by taking the $j$-th term in the sum with probability $[q]_j$

 where we replaced index $j$ by $\xi$ to underline its randomness.
 This is the motivation for considering the first-order methods with stochastic oracle.